bartosz-bok/Cloud_SageMaker_instruction/README.md

 # Cloud SageMaker instruction

-This is transparent description of the Sage Maker implementation, which is an AWS cloud computing option
+This is transparent description of the Sage Maker implementation, which is an AWS cloud computing option.

 ## How to use it